pgengler/datatest/README.md

 Run the app, open it, view the console to see the loggin in the computed property on `Post` that depends upon the `comments` async relationship.
 It logs once.

-If you uncomment `comments.isFulfilled` as a dependent key, it will recompute.
+If you uncomment `comments.isFulfilled` as a dependent key, it will recompute and you will see the authors load.
 If you change the template to use `this.model.authorsTracked` it will log twice, once not fulfilled and once fulfilled.

+## Secondary Issue

+When authors do load, the value of the attributes are not working in the template

+---

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.